Varicocele Surgery Benefits: Is a Varicocelectomy Worth it?Fertility Treatment

 - Use the medications prescribed by the doctor regularly;

-- Take painkillers and antibiotics depending according to the doctor's discretion to speed up the sperm recovery process and create good-quality sperm;
+- Take painkillers and antibiotics depending on the doctor's discretion to speed up the sperm recovery process and create good-quality sperm;

 - Eat low-fat food such as plain rice, toast, yogurt, and chicken;